SpeciesFileGroup/install_taxonworks/development/macos.md

 Now `rake` should run tests.

 You may use `rake db:seed` to initialize the database for the development environment, start the server with `rails server` and visit http://localhost:3000/ to get started.

-Supply `person1@example.com` for user and `Abcd123!` for password.
+The username for the dummy account is user@example.com and password is taxonworks.
+Note, this account is a regular user and does not have admin privileges.
+For admin privileges use admin@example.com (same password).